College of Humanities & Behavioral Sciences

 Dr. Amy Rubens

-At Radford, she teaches undergraduate and graduate workplace writing courses as well as courses in American literature, such as ENGL 470: Author in Context: Eugene O'Neill and ENGL 444: American Realism and Naturalism.
+At Radford, she teaches undergraduate and graduate workplace writing courses as well as courses in American literature, such as ENGL 470: Author in Context: Eugene O'Neill.
 Since 2016, she has taught introductory health humanities courses for the Virginia Governor's School for the Humanities.

 In her spare time, Dr. Rubens enjoys crocheting, vegetarian cooking, and spending time with her family and pets.